Back to Writing

 Amp vs Claude Code for Infra

-A deep dive into the results with Sourcegraph CEO Quinn Slack
+A conversation about the results with Sourcegraph CEO Quinn Slack

 Claude Code vs Amp for Infra